Thermospore/temp-quartz-test/content/1-5 Save the Bird from the Thief.md

   - Thief
   - Theif
 ---
 In the first cave, you can skip through the [[Rope]]s by front flipping.
 It's a little tight though.
-An easy trick is to flip right as Croc's nose hits the edge you are jumping off of ([[Pasted image 20241012222020.png|diagram]])
+An easy trick is to flip a bit before Croc's nose hits the edge you are jumping off of ([[Pasted image 20241012222020.png|diagram]])

 In [[Any%]], you can kill the Thief as early as [here](https://youtu.be/dRv3UE2Tbzw&t=438).
 This was demonstrated in [this](https://youtu.be/bbE3VtKJsIQ) 2011-04-20 YouTube video by [[TheCrypticJacknife]]